OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

 1. **Download the sample code**

    Open the Office Add-ins Development Kit extension and view samples in the **Sample gallery**.
 Select the **Create** button in the top-right corner of the sample page.
+The new project will open in a second Visual Studio Code window.
+Close the original VSC window.

 1. **Open the Office Add-ins Development Kit**